telerik/kendo-ui-core/docs/aspnet-mvc/helpers/grid/how-to/ajax-bound-grid-custom-json-result.md

 ---
-title: Using custom JsonResult with Ajax bound Grid
+title: Use Custom JsonResult with Ajax-Bound Grids
-page_title: Using custom JsonResult with Ajax bound Grid
+page_title: Use Custom JsonResult with Ajax-Bound Grids | Kendo UI Grid HtmlHelper
-description: Create custom Json result to change the default Json serializer
+description: "Create a custom JSON result to change the default JSON serializer."
+slug: howto_usecustomjsonresultajaxbound_gridaspnetmvc
 ---

-# Using custom JsonResult with Ajax bound Grid
+# Use Custom JsonResult with Ajax-Bound Grids

 This project demonstrates how to use a custom JSON serializer for the controller and for the widgets server bound data.
 For the controller this is achieved by overriding the Json method and for the widgets through registration (with the DI) of custom IJavaScriptInitializer implementation on application start event.